initmahesh/Edge-Analytics-FaaS/AWS Greengrass/INSTRUCTIONS.md

-Hardware-accelerated Function-as-a-Service Using AWS Greengrass
+Hardware-accelerated Function-as-a-Service Using AWS Greengrass (Beta Release)
 =================

 Table of contents